ARM-software/bob-build/docs/features.md

 }
 ```

-Where the properties inside `feature_name` are only set if `CONFIG_FOO` is
+Where the properties inside `feature_name` are only set if
-enabled in the current configuration.
+`CONFIG_FOO` is enabled in the current configuration.
+Feature-specific
+properties have priority over non-feature-specific properties.
+Note
+that where the same property is specified in multiple feature blocks,
+there is no priority between the blocks.
+If the property is
+single-valued (like `enabled`) the result is undefined.
+If the
+property is a list then all elements will be present, but the order is
+undefined.

 Here's a more concrete example, with a `DEBUG` option: